 - PanelistJack LevyFounder and CEO of Grupo VEQ

 During election year, public infrastructure is known to take a back seat while the new administration develops its National Infrastructure Plan.
 During this time, many companies look to diversify and develop projects for the private sector, especially real estate.
 Monterrey, Guadalajara, Mexico City and Queretaro have grown substantially in terms of real estate, but what about emerging cities such as Merida and Tijuana.
+What role and responsibility do developers have in creating new economic hubs and what role will the decentralization of government entity offices play?

 - ModeratorEdgar AnayaPartner at Anaya Abogados